 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Oklahoma, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
-If your Oklahoma employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.
+For example, if your Oklahoma employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, you may have a legal claim against your employer for wrongful termination.

 Every state's laws on wrongful termination are different.
-This article covers some of the legal grounds you might have for suing your employer in Oklahoma for wrongful termination.
+This article covers some of the common legal grounds you might have for suing your Oklahoma employer for wrongful termination.
 But it's not a comprehensive list of Oklahoma employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
-To find out whether you have a legal claim for wrongful termination, speak to an experienced Oklahoma employment lawyer.
+To find out the full extent of your legal claims, speak to an experienced Oklahoma employment lawyer.

-Oklahoma law prohibits employment discrimination based on race, color, national origin, sex, religion, age (40 and older), disability, genetic information, military service, or status as a smoker or nonsmoker.
-Oklahoma employers are required to comply with these laws if they have at least 15 employees.
+Oklahoma law prohibits employment discrimination based on race, color, national origin, sex, pregnancy, religion, age (40 and older), disability, genetic information, or military service.
+Oklahoma employers are required to comply with these laws if they have at least one employee.

-Although some states require employers to offer meal or rest breaks, Oklahoma is not one of them.
-Under federal law, employers must pay for shorter employee breaks during the day (under 20 minutes).
-Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”
+Oklahoma employees are entitled to a minimum wage of $7.25 per hour.
+Under federal and Oklahoma law, most employees who work more than 40 hours a week are eligible for overtime.
+Oklahoma does not require employers to offer meal or rest breaks, but if they do provide breaks of 20 minutes or less, they must generally pay employees for that time.
+Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a "break."